alexirpan/alexirpan.github.io/about.md

 permalink: /about/
 ---

-*Last updated March 5, 2016.*
+*Last updated May 12, 2016.*

-I'm a fourth year undergraduate at UC Berkeley majoring in computer science.
+I'm about to graduate from UC Berkeley, majoring in computer science.
-Currently, I do undergraduate research in the [Berkeley Artificial Intelligence Research (BAIR) Lab](http://bair.berkeley.edu/), mentored by [Pieter Abbeel](http://www.cs.berkeley.edu/~pabbeel/) and working most closely with [John Schulman](http://www.eecs.berkeley.edu/~joschu/).
+At Berkeley, I did undergraduate research in the [Berkeley Artificial Intelligence Research (BAIR) Lab](http://bair.berkeley.edu/), mentored by [Pieter Abbeel](http://www.cs.berkeley.edu/~pabbeel/) and working most closely with [John Schulman](http://www.eecs.berkeley.edu/~joschu/).
 My main research area is deep reinforcement learning, which combines deep neural nets and reinforcement learning to learn good strategies from minimal domain knowledge.

+In 2016, I was an Honorable Mention for the NSF Graduate Research Fellowship Program.
+Starting this June,
+I will be working at Google, as part of the first Google Brain Residency Program.

+In the past, I interned at Robinhood, Facebook, and Khan Academy.
-In the past, I was a TA for [CS 70](http://inst.eecs.berkeley.edu/~cs70), the introductory discrete math and probability course.
+I was also a TA for [CS 70](http://inst.eecs.berkeley.edu/~cs70), the introductory discrete math and probability course.

-As someone who entered Berkeley as a math major, I've always had a fondness for theoretical computer science.
-Besides machine learning, my other technical interests are a grab bag of complexity theory, theoretical cryptography, and mathematical logic.
+As someone who started as a math major, I've always liked theoretical computer science.
+Outside machine learning, I enjoy complexity theory, theoretical cryptography, and mathematical logic.

-This site is also my personal blog.
-I post about anything I want to write, meaning posts range from explanations of research papers to dumb jokes.
+This site doubles as my personal blog.
+I write whatever I feel like writing about, meaning posts range from explanations of research papers to observations of my life and dumb jokes.
-I post whenever I have the time, so unfortunately I don't post very often.
+I post whenever I have the time to, meaning not very often.
-School takes priority.

-My non-technical interests are all over the place, but I usually get very deep into a few interests at a time.
+For non-technical interests, I get very deep into a few things at a time.
 Right now, the biggest ones are My Little Pony, competitive Dominion, Super Smash Bros., and puzzle hunts.